 Quality, Health, Safety, Security & Environment

 Health, safety, security and environment are critical to our business and operations.
-To this effect, we endeavour to uphold these elements with our people (employees and contractors) and the surrounding communities at all times.
+To this effect, we endeavor to live up to the highest standards for each of these elements with our people (employees and contractors) and the surrounding communities at all times.

-We have developed over the years a strong Quality, Health, Safety, Security and Environment (QHSSE) culture, which is deeply embedded in our working environment.
-We instill a strong safety mindset that reinforces the culture that everyone has an individual responsibility to adhere to proper procedures and that, collectively, we are all responsible for each other and for ensuring we go home safely every day.
+Over the years we have developed a strong Quality, Health, Safety, Security and Environment (QHSSE) culture, which is deeply embedded in our working environment.
+We instill a strong safety mindset that reinforces the culture expectation that everyone is individually responsible for adhering to proper procedures and that, collectively, we are all responsible for each other and for ensuring we go home safely every day.

-Our management engages regularly with employees to inculcate a safe work culture.
-Safety toolbox talks are held before any specific job begins at a worksite, during which the focus is on potential hazards and safe work practices that help to avert risk.
+Our management at all levels engages regularly with employees to reinforce a safe work culture.
+Safety toolbox talks are held before any specific job begins at a worksite, during which the focus is on potential hazards and safe work practices that help to avert identified risks.

-HRC’s QHSSE is governed by our Health, Safety, Security, Environment and Social Performance (HSSE & SP) Policy as well as our Quality Policy.
+HRC’s QHSSE is governed by our Health, Safety, Security, Environment and Social Performance (HSSE & SP) Policy and our Quality Policy.

-Guided by our HRC Sustainability governance framework, our Board of Directors have oversight over the management of QHSSE risks as identified by the CEO and the management team together with our employees.
+Guided by our HRC Sustainability governance framework, our Board of Directors has oversight over the management of HSSE risks as identified by the CEO and the management team together with our employees.